nigamgauri/multiple-disease-prediction/README.md

-#Prepared by Gauri Nigam
-# multiple-disease-prediction-streamlit-app
+# Multiple Disease Prediction – Streamlit App

-This repository contains the codebase for "Multiple Disease Prediction Streamlit App".
-The training notebooks &amp; I've also provided the datasets in the respective folders.
+This repository contains the codebase for the **Multiple Disease Prediction Streamlit App**, a machine learning project developed to predict the likelihood of multiple health conditions based on user input.

-app.py is the streamlit app code. run the command "**pip install -r requirements.txt**" to install the required dependencies for the streamlit app.

-You may need to install additional libraries for running the jupyter notebooks.
+## 👤 Developed by
+**Gauri Nigam**
+🎓 B.Tech, IET Lucknow

+## 📦 Project Structure
+- `app.py` – The main Streamlit app for disease prediction
+- `/datasets` – Contains the datasets used for training the mod